gautamkrishnar/github-pages-gallery/README.md

 This is too unlikely to happen.
 You can easily setup [Netlify](https://www.netlify.com/) on gh-pages branch to host your site, if you need unlimited bandwidth.

 * File size limit (100 MB) & Repo size limit (75 GB) & Upload limit(25MB): Github limits the maximum usable firesize as 100MB for all files.
 This is enough for most users.
 It also imposes a repo size limit of 75GB.
 If you add a file to a repository via a browser, the file can be no larger than 25 MB.
 Visit https://help.github.com/articles/what-is-my-disk-quota/ for more info.

+* Travis CI has a build limit of 50 minutes, so if your repo get too big you need to use Circle CI for continuous deployment.

 ## Tools Used